Travis Tritt: 1989–1991: Country Club

-Brian Mansfield of AllMusic gave the album a positive review, saying that "Put Some Drive in Your Country" paid homage to Tritt's influences, but that the other singles were more radio-friendly.
+Brian Mansfield of AllMusic gave the album a positive review, saying, "Put Some Drive in Your Country" paid homage to Tritt's influences, but that the other singles were more radio-friendly.
 Giving the album a B-minus, Alanna Nash of Entertainment Weekly compared Tritt's music to that of Hank Williams, Jr. and Joe Stampley.

 1991–1992: It's All About to Change

 In 1991, Tritt received a second Horizon Award nomination, which he won that year.
 He also released his second album, It's All About to Change.
-The album went on to become his best-selling, with a triple-platinum certification from the RIAA for shipments of three million copies.
+The album went on to become his best-selling one, with a triple-platinum certification from the RIAA for shipments of three million copies.
 All four of its singles reached the top five on the country music charts.
-"Here's a Quarter (Call Someone Who Cares)" and the Marty Stuart duet "The Whiskey Ain't Workin'", respectively the first and third singles, both reached number two, with the number-one "Anymore" in between.
-"Nothing Short of Dying" was the fourth single, with a peak at number four on Billboard; both it and "The Whiskey Ain't Working" went to Number One on Radio & Records.
+"Here's a Quarter (Call Someone Who Cares)" and the Marty Stuart duet "The Whiskey Ain't Workin'", respectively, the first and third singles, both reached number two, with the number-one "Anymore" in between.
+"Nothing Short of Dying" was the fourth single, with a peak at number four on Billboard; both "The Whiskey Ain't Working" and it went to number one on Radio and Records.
 "Bible Belt", another cut from the album (recorded in collaboration with Little Feat), appeared in the 1992 film My Cousin Vinny (the lyrics for the song, however, were changed for the version played in the movie to match the story line).
-Although not released as a single, it peaked at number 72 country based on unsolicited airplay and was the b-side to "Nothing Short of Dying".
-"Bible Belt" was inspired by a youth pastor whom Tritt knew in his childhood.
+Although not released as a single, it peaked at number 72 country based on unsolicited airplay and was the B-side to "Nothing Short of Dying".
+"Bible Belt" was inspired by a youth pastor whom Tritt had known in his childhood.

 Stuart offered "The Whiskey Ain't Workin' Anymore" to Tritt backstage at the CMA awards show, and they recorded it as a duet through the suggestion of Tritt's record producer, Gregg Brown.
 The duet won both artists the next year's Grammy Award for Best Country Collaboration with Vocals.
 Tritt and Stuart charted a second duet, "This One's Gonna Hurt You (For a Long, Long Time)", which went to number seven in mid-1992 and appeared on Stuart's album This One's Gonna Hurt You.
 This song won the 1992 CMA award for Vocal Event of the Year.

 In June 1992, Tritt received media attention when he criticized Billy Ray Cyrus' "Achy Breaky Heart" at a Fan Fair interview, saying that he did not think that Cyrus' song made a "statement".
 The following January, Cyrus responded at the American Music Awards by referring to Tritt's "Here's a Quarter".
 Tritt later apologized to Cyrus, but said that he defended his opinion on the song.